apointing/obspyDMT_worldwide_and_sahke_waveforms/README.md

 Install obspyDMT (see https://github.com/kasra-hosseini/obspyDMT)

-The steps below are related to the solomon Islands 7.9 event on 22nd Jan 2017 (change it for the event you need)
+The steps below are related to the Solomon Islands 7.9 event on 22nd Jan 2017 (change it for the event you need)

 Extract the waveforms into the directory "solomon", using the terminal command: